High school (grades 9-12) · Chula Vista, CA

 What is the racial and ethnic makeup of Otay Ranch Senior High?

-The largest demographic group at Otay Ranch Senior High is Hispanic or Latino at 49.8%.
-The school serves a diverse student body in Chula Vista, CA.
+The largest demographic group at Otay Ranch Senior High is Hispanic or Latino at 49.8% of enrollment, in Chula Vista, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 66.8/100.

 What is the Resource Investment Index for Otay Ranch Senior High?

-Otay Ranch Senior High has a Resource Investment Index of 49/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Otay Ranch Senior High has a Resource Investment Index of 50/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page